On 25 February 2021 JUSTICE published Tackling Racial Injustice: Children and the Youth Justice System, chaired by Sandra Paul.

 Garry Green (Subgroup Chair), Doughty Street Chambers

-Maya Sikand QC (Subgroup Chair), Recorder and Barrister, Doughty Street Chambers
+Maya Sikand KC (Subgroup Chair), Recorder and Barrister, Doughty Street Chambers

 Mehran Behvandi (First Tier Tribunal Judge and Solicitor)